 There are more 18th Century brick buildings in Maryland’s Capitol City than in any other town in America within an easily walkable human-scale downtown.
-Chosen in 1694 as a provincial capital due to its central location, Annapolis was laid out on a Baroque Street plan where the highest points were Church and State House.
+Annapolis, chosen in 1694 as a provincial capital due to its central location, was laid out on a Baroque Street plan.
+Its highest points are Church and State House.

 Things to Do in Annapolis MD

 This is why most people visit Annapolis, and a guided tour of the 4,400-midshipmen-strong Academy is well worth an hour or so.
 Suffice it to say you will not see most of its 330 acres.
 Begin at the Armel-Leftwich Visitor’s Center after going through an initial security checkpoint (there are signs to direct the way).

 Not only does a prospective applicant need to show aptitude and intelligence, he or she has to be in top physical condition, have demonstrated leadership in High School, and have been endorsed by a Congressman or Senator.
 The Academy accepted its first female students in 1976, and now women make up 25% of the student body.

 If you time your visit right – watch the pomp and circumstance of Noon Formation, when all Midshipmen must muster before lunch (every Mon-Fri except in inclement weather).

 You don’t have to enter the Bancroft Residence Hall to understand how large it is.
 With its own zip code, Bancroft is the largest stone building in the United States.

 Bill the Goat